Ali Kanaan

 Ali Kanaan (born 12 December 1985 in Beirut, Lebanon) is a Lebanese Canadian basketball player currently playing for Byblos and the Lebanon national basketball team.

 Early life and education

 Born to Anis Kanaan and Amira El-Fares of Beirut, Lebanon, Kanaan immigrated to Canada.
 He played in Vanier College (Ville Saint Laurent, Quebec) and College Montmorency (Laval, Quebec).
 He played in the NCAA for 4 years with the University of Massachusetts Lowell.

 Career

 Early career (Highschool and College)

 He played four years at Georges-Vanier high school in the Province of Quebec, Canada.

 Ali played for the University of Massachusetts Lowell. for four years, a Division II school who is in the Northeast 10 conference.
-He played his freshman year for them during the 06-07 season where he averaged 3.8 points and 4.0 rebounds a game during his freshman season.
+He played his first year for them during the 2006–2007 season where he averaged 3.8 points and 4.0 rebounds a game during his freshman season.

 Pro career

 In 2010 after the 2010 FIBA World Championship and after graduating from college Ali became pro and he signed with Lebanese Riyadi in the Lebanese Basketball League due to A list Ali was loaned to Antranik SC in exchange of Charbel El Sokn.